vivianbolsee/ProceduralSymmetries/README.md

 ![Base mesh 2](example2.png)

 ## Installation:
-To install this add-on you can directly install 'ProceduralSymmetries.py'.
+To install this add-on you can directly install 'ProceduralSymmetries.py' from the Blender Add-ons panel under Preference.

 ## Usage:
 ![Interface](interface.png)